news

 The 19-year-old friends were staying at the Nana Backpacker Hostel in Vang Vieng, Laos — a hotspot for both party and thrill-seeking travellers.
 On November 11, they shared free shots with fellow backpackers before heading out for the night.

 Staff found them gravely ill and rushed them to hospital with suspected methanol poisoning.
-They were flown to Thailand, where they spent days in a coma, before tragically passing away.
+They were flown to Thailand, where they spent days in a coma, before passing away.

 The Melbourne teens were among six tourists who died in the mass poisoning.